Fundraising Strategy for Beginners: How to Create Your Own

 Step 5: Nail down your campaign’s strategic essentials.

-In every campaign, there comes a time to hammer out the specifics like budgets, calendars, and gift pyramids.
-Our step-by-step fundraising strategy template can guide your team in the right direction when it comes to preparing these formal plans, but let’s discuss a few of the key steps in more depth.
+In every campaign, you must hammer out specific details like budgets, calendars, and gift pyramids.
+Our step-by-step fundraising plan template can guide your team in the right direction when it comes to preparing these formal plans, but let’s discuss a few of the key steps in more depth:

-• Create a campaign budget.
-Having a general revenue goal is not the same (and not nearly as useful) as outlining the campaign’s finances in an itemized budget.
-Consider all of your campaign’s expenses to get a clear picture of net revenue, not just gross gains, then break the budget into phases so your team has manageable benchmarks to meet.
+Consider all of your campaign’s expenses to get a clear picture of gross gains and net revenue, then break the budget into phases so your team has manageable benchmarks to meet.
 Use this budget template as a baseline, then tweak it for your specific fundraising campaign:

 In order to meet your fundraising goals, you’ll need the right donation tools that make the process of giving to your campaign quick, easy, and convenient for your supporters.
 After all, the last thing you want is for your supporters to feel inspired to give after seeing your marketing materials or attending a campaign event and then face a barrier to giving when they go to submit their gift.